UniversalDependencies/docs/_tpn/index.md

 John<sub>i</sub> o<sub>i</sub>-s<sub>j</sub>-epjak Mary<sub>j</sub>

-This is the case only when the object is third-person.
-For this reason the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (A dn P): `Person=13`, `Person=23`, and `Person=33`.
+* The object of transitive verbs is always indexed by `Rel=Ncont`.
+Tupinambá has transitive verbs only when third objects are person.
+In the other cases a predicative possession is used.
+When the objetc is third person, the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (S and O): `Person=13`, `Person=23`, and `Person=33`.
 No othe combinations occur.

-* The order of arguments cross-referenced on the predicate is SOV.
-Full NPs associated with core arguments may appear in any order.
-These NPs are marked as `obl` ' obliques', since they are not the core arguments.
+* The dependency linking the core arguments with the NPs semantically related to the core-arguments are `obl`([oblique](https://universaldependencies.org/u/dep/obl.html)).

 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
 The nominalized form in this case is marked by the feature-value [OblTop=Yes](https://github.com/UniversalDependencies/docs/blob/pages-source/_tpn/feat/OblTop.md).
 Transitivity is found only with third person objects.